guillotinaweb/guillotina_react/examples/with-esm/README.md

 # Guillotina with ESM (no webpack, parcel, rollup...)

-Example using React and Guillotina as module.
+Example using React and Guillotina as ESModule.

 ## Getting started: